JulioLaB/CleaningDataAssignment/README.md

 * Appropriately labels the data set with descriptive variable names.
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-To read the data set use the following code in R (where "path" is the path in your computer where the file can be found)
+To read the tidy dataset use the following code in R (where "path" is the path in your computer where the file can be found)

 ##########################################################################